The Quantum Disciple Header

 • Willingness to distinguish gift, character, desire, and confirmation

-QTM 204Is the Bible Reliable?
+QTM 204Is the Bible Historically Reliable?

 Evaluate textual transmission, manuscript evidence, Dead Sea Scrolls, and archaeological corroboration.